Struct OpenCLExecutionContext

 where Mat: Boxed,

 Helper function to call OpenCV functions that allow in-place modification of a Mat or another similar object.
 By passing a mutable reference to the Mat to this function your closure will get called with the read reference and a write references to the same Mat.
-This is of course unsafe as it breaks the Rust aliasing rules, but it might be useful for some performance sensitive operations.
+This is unsafe in a general case as it leads to having non-exclusive mutable access to the internal data, but it can be useful for some performance sensitive operations.
 One example of an OpenCV function that allows such in-place modification is imgproc::threshold.
 Read more

 impl<T, U> TryFrom<U> for T